 CCF is now a 26 year old organization with 34 staff and a conservation center near the Waterberg plateau that serves as the nerve center for CCF’s programs.

 CCF has tackled each of the cheetah’s threats with a great deal of hard work and creativity.

 Cheetahs are opportunistic but cautious hunters.
-They can be deterred by livestock guarding dogs.
+They maybe the world’s fastest land animal, but can be deterred by livestock guarding dogs.
 Guarding dogs were not traditionally used by farmers in Namibia.
 So CCF introduced a guarding dog adoption program which offers trained guarding dogs to the farmers.
 This program has helped reduce livestock loss from all predators by 80-100%.
 CCF breeds the dogs and trains the farmers on best practices for integrating the dogs into their herd management.
 Check out this CNN profile on the program.
 CCF also operates a model farm that they use as a training tool to educate farmers from all over Namibia.